 The budget and medium-term financial strategy (MTFS) for 2022/23 to 2024/25 were prepared in the context of a number of drivers for growth in cost.
 Having retained the budget at the same cash level for the previous three years, this provided the time necessary for officers to examine all the resourcing requirements and clarify the base position before allowing for any budget growth.
-This aligns with the wider objectives of how the organisation is to be run, and the completion of this work provided a sound and clear basis for increasing the budget requirement from 2022/23.
+This aligns with the wider objectives of how the organisation is to be run, sound and clear basis for increasing the budget requirement from 2022/23.